...to Geog 222 Main Page and Course

 ...to Geog 222 Exercises

 You will be collecting and creating a mess of maps and information about a particular place you are familiar with in this and future exercises: home.
-You can compare your personal knowledge of your home with the way the place is represented on maps, providing a bit more of a critical perspective.
+You will compare your personal knowledge of your home with the way the place is represented on maps, providing a bit more of a critical perspective on how maps show us some version of the world.

 Some of you may not have been born and raised in the US.
 You can use your non-US home for many of the exercises, but will have to choose a second home in the US for a few exercises where we are using data only available for the US.
 Select a place in the US you have spent some time in, enough to know the area a bit.
 If you have not lived in any area of the US besides Delaware, you can consider Delaware your second home.